blarsy/grower-erp/README.md

-# Grower ERP aka Homeostasis
+# Grower ERP
 An ERP for people typically working with living things.
+Halted: socleo has adapted its codebase from France-centric to multinational

 ## Install on you dev machine